 The smaller, more agile ISVs also seem better able to use the cloud to integrate development with operations: 77% think the cloud enhances that connection while only 35% of internal corporate developers do.

 Supercharging your private cloud hosting server

 As recommended in the Real World Scenario above, you always want to test-drive a private cloud hosting server prior to purchase.
 After all, not every cloud is created the same.
-Want to see how fast we are?
-Check out our Private Cloud Hosting.
+Atlantic.net also offers dedicated, managed and HIPAA cloud hosting – contact us today for a consultation.